ABOUT OSHA and ANSI

 All our industrial first aid kits meet or exceed Federal OSHA standards.
 Additionally, our line includes metal and plastic unitized kits that meet or exceed Federal OSHA standards and exceed the new ANSI requirements.
 For more information on the new ANSI standards see the section below.

 Both Federal and State OSHA regulations do include the 'non-mandatory' requirements that coincide with ANSI's first aid kit regulations.
+This also means that while these regulations may refer to a specific year or edition of the ANSI requirements, OSHA would "interpret" the regulations to refer to the most recent publications.
 As a company, we feel that eventually, these agencies will adopt ANSI as part of their regulation.

 - What is ANSI?